CosmoStat/shapepipe/docs/wiki/canfar.md

 2. Source OpenStack environment variables:

     ```bash
-    source lensing-openrc.sh
+    source ~/lensing-openrc.sh
     ```
     When asked, enter your CADC password.
     This is a necessary step before submitting jobs.

+### Submit a general example job

-3. Create a bash script, for example:
+1. Create a bash script.

     The bash script defines the command lines to be run on the snapshot.
 The following example script demonstrates how to:
      - activate the ShapePipe environment,
      - create an output directory,
      - copy a configuration file to the snapshot from the VOSPACE,
      - run ShapePipe,
-     - and copy the output back to the VOSPACE
+     - copy the output back to the VOSPACE

     ```bash
     #!/bin/bash